PolLM/nlp_transformers_labs/README.md

 Note that the organization of the files may not exactly follow the structure of the book's original repository.
 I have written the code in a way that is comfortable and helps me better understand and learn the content.

+### Additional Setup

+To run the notebooks, you may need to create the following folders and files:

+- **Folders:** `data/models` and `data/datasets`
+- **.env file:** This file should contain environment variables like `PROJECT_DIR`.

+I have ignored these folders and the `.env` file to avoid pushing local environment variables, secrets, and large files such as datasets and models.

 ## Disclaimer

 I do not accept any responsibility for errors or issues that may arise from the use of this code.
-This repository intention is of sharing my learning experience, comments, and additional code, which I hope may be useful to others.
+This repository's intention is to share my learning experience, comments, and additional code, which I hope may be useful to others.